hz01/AcneGAN/README.md

 ## PyQT5 AcneGAN GUI - Tensorflow
 https://mega.nz/file/e8xEmZxQ#rbkt1cPqiBvLYdcEHbLnPvr-tAHsEO7QYwYdyCYJXGE

-# Citation
+## Citation
 If you use or extend our work, please cite the following paper:

-## Citation
 ```
 @inproceedings{,
   title     = {},